Omnivore: Omnivorous mammals

-Various mammals are omnivorous in the wild, such as species of hominids, pigs, badgers, bears, foxes, coatis, civets, hedgehogs, opossums, skunks, sloths, squirrels, raccoons, chipmunks, mice, hamsters and rats.
+Various mammals are omnivorous in the wild, such as species of hominids, pigs, badgers, bears, foxes, coatis, civets, hedgehogs, opossums, skunks, squirrels, raccoons, chipmunks, mice, hamsters and rats.

 Most bear species are omnivores, but individual diets can range from almost exclusively herbivorous (hypocarnivore) to almost exclusively carnivorous (hypercarnivore), depending on what food sources are available locally and seasonally.
 Polar bears are classified as carnivores, both taxonomically (they are in the order Carnivora), and behaviorally (they subsist on a largely carnivorous diet).
 Depending on the species of bear, there is generally a preference for one class of food, as plants and animals are digested differently.
 Canines including wolves, dogs, dingoes, and coyotes eat some plant matter, but they have a general preference and are evolutionarily geared towards meat.
 However, the maned wolf is a canid whose diet is naturally 50% plant matter.

 Like most arboreal species, squirrels are primarily granivores, subsisting on nuts and seeds.
 However, like virtually all mammals, squirrels avidly consume some animal food when it becomes available.
 For example, the American eastern gray squirrel has been introduced to parts of Britain, continental Europe and South Africa.
 Its effect on populations of nesting birds is often serious because of consumption of eggs and nestlings.